Chapter 14:

 Then she walked up to me and hugged me.

-“I was so scared...” she confessed, her face buried in my chest.
+“I was so scared...”, she finally admitted, her face buried in my chest.

 So, I stroked her hair.
 She really was silly, this little sister of mine.

-“I know!” she exclaimed, still crying into my chest.
+“I know!”, she exclaimed, still crying on my chest.

-“I know...” she repeated, filling my shirt with tears and snot, which soon dried thanks to the power of the photograph.
+“I know...”, she repeated, filling my shirt with tears and snot, which soon dried out thanks to the power of the photograph.

 “Akito?”, my human frailty seemed to surprise her.